jkxyz/joshkingsley.me/site/src/blog/publishing-static-site-nix.md

 ## Conclusion

+You can find all of the code referenced in this post here: https://github.com/jkxyz/joshkingsley.me

 I'm very happy with this setup for a number of reasons:

 1. If I ever want to move to a different server, it will take me less than 10 minutes